 There are success stories, nevertheless: Cornell’s Johnson School, for example, managed to increase its minority student enrollment from just 5 percent in 2000 to 21 percent in 2011.

 Schools’ quest for race/ethnic diversity is bolstered by several organizations, including the National Black MBA Association and the National Hispanic MBA Association.
 The Management Leadership for Tomorrow (MLT), through its MBA Prep Program, guides members of minority groups through the application and interview process.
-The Consortium for Graduate Study in Management grants minority students merit-based, full-tuition fellowships through an annual competition.
+The Consortium for Graduate Study in Management (Consortium MBA) grants minority students merit-based, full-tuition fellowships through an annual competition.
 The Riordan MBA Fellows Program prepares and motivates students to compete efficiently for MBA seats and build successful management careers.

 An alum of New York University’s Stern School says the MLT is an invaluable resource for minority students, and provides quality training along with access to admission officers.
 She says the Association of Hispanic and Black Business Students at Stern also helped her in reviewing her essays and keeping pressure away on interview day.